 Based in Manchester, this practice is the largest independent, specialist Court of Protection and mental capacity practice in the UK.
 Services include professional deputyships, Court of Protection applications, community care funding, welfare advice, judicial review, wills, trusts and estates advice for private clients, expert witness work and consultancy.

 The firm: Hugh Jones Solicitors was founded in March 2013 by Hugh Jones, a nationally recognised leader in the Court of Protection field, and Rachel Dobson, Pannon’s former head of operations.
 From a team of five people, it has expanded rapidly to a total staff of 50.
 The ethos of the firm is caring and compassionate, and it is committed to providing first-class and cost-effective services to all its clients, without carrying the overheads of a larger practice.

-The firm’s niche Court of Protection practice was awarded the STEP Vulnerable Client Advisor of the year in 2018 for the second time since the firm opened in 2013 and has been highly commended in The Law Society Excellence Awards 2018, 2017 and 2016 and is nominated again in 2019.
-The firm is also shortlisted in the SFE Wills and Probate awards 2019 for firm of the year north and national.
+The firm’s niche Court of Protection practice was awarded the STEP Vulnerable Client Advisor of the year in 2018 for the second time since the firm opened in 2013 and has been highly commended in The Law Society Excellence Awards for Excellence in Private Client Service every year since 2016.

 The firm has the largest Court of Protection team in the North West with more qualified lawyers than almost any other firm nationally.

 Types of work undertaken: The firm understands and adapts to the special challenges faced by disabled and vulnerable clients, particularly those with impaired mental capacity, their families and advisers.